mathoufl/deep-learning/gamedata/training_maps/readme.md

 \-> the agent should learn the value of picking up the shotgun

 ## MAP02
-4 cacodemon (strong enemies), and a pillar that can be used as cover. the agent start with a supershotgun
+4 cacodemon (strong enemies), and a pillar that can be used as cover.
+The agent start with a supershotgun
 \-> the agent should learn to dodge projectiles